 Kelman Duran (Film/Video MFA 12) began duties as resident curator in September at Otras Obras in Tijuana.

 The wife-and-husband team of Lauren Faust (Character Animation 95) and Craig McCracken (Character Animation 92) have been busy working on Wander Over Yonder , an animated comedy television series produced by Disney Television Animation for the Disney Channel.
 McCracken is the show's creator and executive producer, while Faust serves as co-producer and story editor.
+In December, McCracken was nominated for an Annie Award for Wander Over Yonder in the category of Character Design in an Animated TV/Broadcast Production.

 David Fenster's (Film/Video MFA 2004) Pincus is one of four films selected for on-line viewing by The New York Times .